I am a Ph.D. Candidate in economics at Columbia University.

 I am on the job market this fall and will be available for interviews at ASSA, EEA, and CEEE.

-Price Staggering in Cartels (with Heiko Gerlach), Revise and Resubmit at International Journal of Industrial Organization
+Price Staggering in Cartels (with Heiko Gerlach), Revised and Resubmitted to International Journal of Industrial Organization

 Work in Progress:

 Matching and Learning – An Experimental Study (with Guillaume Haeringer and Silvio Ravaioli) [Extended Abstract, Draft Coming Soon]

 Does Preparation for the Entrance Examination Matter for Performance in College?
 Evidence from Vietnam

 Spring 2019 – Market Design (Undergraduate), TA for Professor Guillaume Haeringer

 Fall 2018 – Principles of Economics (Undergraduate), TA for Professor Prajit Dutta

 Spring 2018 – Market Design (Undergraduate), TA for Professor Guillaume Haeringer